12 Small Beach Cottage Bathroom Storage Ideas That Maximize Space

 • Label containers discreetly if needed with small waterproof tags

-DIY project: Create beach-themed storage jars by collecting clear glass containers (mason jars work perfectly) and adding a coastal touch!
+Create beach-themed storage jars by collecting clear glass containers (mason jars work perfectly) and adding a coastal touch!
 Wrap twine around the neck, glue small shells to the lids, or use waterproof paint to add subtle blue stripes or wave patterns to the bottom portions only, maintaining visibility.

-Buy it option: The Pottery Barn PB Classic Glass Canister Collection offers timeless clear storage, or try the affordable IKEA DROPPAR jars with stainless steel lids for a modern coastal look.
+The Pottery Barn PB Classic Glass Canister Collection offers timeless clear storage, or try the affordable IKEA DROPPAR jars with stainless steel lids for a modern coastal look.

-10. Baskets and Bins: Softening Storage Solutions
+10. Decorative Baskets and Bins for Bathroom Storage

 In all my beach cottage renovations, baskets have been absolute essentials!
 They add warmth and texture to bathrooms that might otherwise feel cold or clinical, while providing flexible, movable storage options perfect for small spaces.

-Picture this: A collection of whitewashed rattan baskets in various sizes tucked beneath your sink and on shelves, some lined with navy blue fabric for a pop of color.
+A collection of whitewashed rattan baskets in various sizes tucked beneath your sink and on shelves, some lined with navy blue fabric for a pop of color.
 Larger baskets hold extra towels and toilet paper, while smaller ones corral hair products and daily essentials.
 The natural texture immediately evokes beachside relaxation, while keeping everything organized and accessible.

 • Choose baskets in materials that can handle bathroom humidity (seagrass, rattan, or water-resistant synthetic weaves)